Foregut fermentation

-Foregut fermentation is a form of digestion that occurs in the foregut of some animals.
-It has evolved independently in several groups of mammals, and also in the hoatzin bird.
+Foregut fermentation is a form of digestion that occurs in the foregut of some animals such as the hamster rat, langur monkey, and the hippopotamus.
+It has evolved independently in several groups of mammals, and also in the hoatzin, a bird species.

 Foregut fermentation is employed by ruminants and pseudoruminants, some rodents and some marsupials.
 It has also evolved in colobine monkeys and in sloths.